Pinus elliottii

 Description and Growing Information

-General DescriptionPinus elliotti was named after Stephen Elliot, a South Carolina botanist who distinguished the species from P. taeda.
+General DescriptionPinus elliottii was named after Stephen Elliot, a South Carolina botanist who distinguished the species from P. taeda.
 This is a fast growing plant, which is adapted to different soil conditions and tolerant to stress conditions, however it is susceptible to diseases and pests.
-It is highly desired for commercial plantations both for the quality of its wood and resin, and for the ease of cultivation
+It is highly desired for commercial plantations both for the quality of its wood and resin, and for the ease of cultivation.

-ID CharacteristicPinus elliotti has leaves with long needles in groups of 2 or 3, with thick reddish-brown bark that forms plates.
+ID CharacteristicPinus elliottii has leaves with long needles in groups of 2 or 3, with thick reddish-brown bark that forms plates.
 Another remarkable characteristic is the formation of a large layer of fascicles on the ground due to the constant fall of the leaves and the difficulty of its decomposition.

 ShapeThe species is intermediate between oval and pyramidal, and irregular, presenting a more pyramidal shape when young.
 The branches are sparse and not very dense.

 LandscapeThe species is used in landscapes with the intention of naturalizing the scenery.
 It is used with good results for reforestation or recuperation of degraded areas.
 It is also widely used for the production of resin for the extraction of turpentine, raw material for making industrial solvents, cosmetics and other products.
-Its wood is used for furniture and civil construction and also in the production of softwood pulp and wood fiber sheets.
+Its wood is used for furniture and civil construction, and also in the production of softwood pulp and wood fibre sheets.

-Propagationhe most common method of propagation is through seeds, which germinate in about 15 to 20 days and do not require specific previous treatment.
-The use of mycorrhizae associated with sowing increases the vigor of the plant.
+PropagationThe most common method of propagation is through seeds, which germinate in about 15 to 20 days and do not require specific previous treatment.
+The use of mycorrhizae is associated with sowing, and increases the vigor of the plant.
 After sowing, about 7 to 8 months, when the plant reaches 30 cm in height, it can be transplanted to its definitive location.
 Another form of successful propagation is through micropropagation, a method that has been used for the production of seedlings of high quality genotypes used in commercial timber production.

 Flower/Leaf Bud DescriptionThe leaf buds are silvery brown and measure 1.5 to 2 cm, with a cylindrical shape and fringed scale margins.